voostindie/markdown-curator/README.md

 However, this application reads *all* Markdown files in memory and keeps them there.
 Note that this is *excluding* the output of the queries in the content; those are only kept in memory during a processing run.
 I made this choice explicitly; see ADR00003.
 This means that the amount of memory used grows with the number and size of documents in a repository.
 Since those documents are normally written by hand, I figured it would take about forever to use more memory than is available in modern hardware.
 And by that time the amount of memory will likely have doubled at least.

-When changes are detected, the application kicks in by first refreshing all data models, then running all queries embedded in the content, and finally writing to disk only those files that have changed.
+When changes are detected, the application kicks in by first executing all available change processors, then running all queries embedded in the content, and finally writing to disk only those files that have changed.
 The queries run in parallel, using Java virtual threads.

 This is all nice and good, but what does it actually mean?